 - Preheat oven to 400°F.

-- On a rimmed baking dish, combine squash, 2 tablespoons olive oil, and ¼ teaspoon nutmeg.
+- On a rimmed baking sheet, combine squash, 2 tablespoons olive oil, and ¼ teaspoon nutmeg.
 Season with salt and pepper.

 - Bake in preheated oven 20 minutes, stirring halfway through, until squash is fork tender but not mushy.
 Tent with foil to keep warm.

-- As squash and prosciutto bake, bring broth to a low simmer in a medium saucepan.
+- As the squash bakes, start the risotto by bringing broth to a low simmer in a medium saucepan.
+Keep warm until risotto is done.

-- Add shallots and sauté until tender, about 3 minutes, stirring frequently.
+- Add shallots to the pan and sauté until tender, about 3 minutes, stirring frequently.
 Stir in garlic and cook 1 minute.

-- Add rice and continually stir 1 minute.
-Stir in wine.
-Scrape any brownings off bottom of pan, and cook 2-3 minutes until wine is absorbed, stirring occasionally.
+- Add rice and stir 1 minute.
+Stir in wine and deglaze bottom of the pan, and cook a couple minutes until wine is absorbed, stirring occasionally.

-- Add ¾ cup of warm broth and simmer until most of the broth is absorbed, stirring often, about 2 minutes.
+- Add ¾ cup of warm broth and simmer until most of the liquid is absorbed, stirring often, about 2 minutes.

 - Continue to add ¾ cup of broth at a time, allowing most of it to be absorbed after each addition, stirring often, about 20 minutes in total.
 Rice will become tender and creamy.